SACRAMENTO STATE GRADUATE DIVERSITY FINANCIAL AWARDS

 California Pre-Doctoral Program (Sally Casanova) $3,000 - Due February 10, 2017

 The Pre-doctoral program is designed to increase the pool of potential university faculty by supporting the doctoral aspirations of individuals who are: current upper division or graduate students in the CSU system; economically and educationally disadvantaged, and U.S. citizens or permanent residents.
-The grant provides up to $3,000 for students to use for: exposure to research in their chosen fields; visits to doctoral-granting institutions, national symposiums or professional meetings; membership in professional organizations; subscriptions to academic journals; graduate school application fees; graduate examination fees, and books and materials.
+The grant provides up to $3,000 for students to use for: exposure to research in their chosen fields; visits to doctoral-granting institutions, national symposiums or professional meetings; membership in professional organizations; subscriptions to academic journals; graduate school application fees; graduate examination fees, books and materials.

 Chancellor's Doctoral Incentive/Forgivable Loan Program $30,000 - Due February 13, 2017